fevrcoding/wok/README.md

 From project root:

-* `bundle install` (compass deps)
-* `bower install` (vendors, Modernizr is already there [until v3.x](https://github.com/Modernizr/Modernizr/issues/1267))
+* `bower install` (vendors)
 * `npm install` (grunt deps)

 ##Configuration

-On a plain HTML project, the default configuration should work fine.
-On other setups you might need to tweek some paths/options:
+On a plain HTML project, the default configuration should work just fine.
+On other setups you might need to tweak some paths/options:

 1. customize paths and options in `hosts.yml`, `paths.yml` and `properties.yml` files within the `build/grunt-config` folder

-1. if needed customize compass configuration file in `build/compass.rb`

-1. if needed, add/remove tasks by editing `build/Gruntfile.js`
+1. if needed, edit/add/remove tasks by editing tasks' configuration in `build/grunt-tasks/`.
+Configuration format are listed on the [load-grunt-config docs](https://github.com/firstandthird/load-grunt-config#grunt-tasks-files)

-*Note: compass and grunt configs are kept separate to allow standalone usage.*

 ##Project Structure